The deadline to apply for the class of 2024 is extended to May 1, 2024.

 - Other extraordinary circumstances beyond the student’s control where continued attendance would create a substantial hardship for the student.

 - The student receives four semesters of Promise Scholarship assistance while enrolled in an associate degree program or graduates from the associate degree program.
+(A student may continue on to a bachelor’s degree program after obtaining an associate degree).

 - The sum of the number of academic years from the date of the student’s initial selection as a Promise Scholarship recipient equals six years, except for military service provisions outlined under Section 5 of legislation outlining the rules and regulations of the Promise Scholarship Program.